Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: The Complexity of PAC RL in Deterministic MDPs

-We now present our instance-dependent lower bound based on deterministic return gaps, which will guide us in the design and analysis of sample efficient algorithms.
-We note that this result is the first instance-dependent lower bound for PAC RL in the episodic setting.
-Lower bounds for $\varepsilon$-best arm identification in a bandit model (which corresponds to $H=1$) were derived by \cite{MannorTsi04,DegenneK19,garivier2021nonasymptotic}.
+\paragraph{Lower Bound} We now present our instance-dependent lower bound based on deterministic return gaps, which will guide us in the design and analysis of sample efficient algorithms.
+This result is the first instance-dependent lower bound for PAC RL in the episodic setting.
+Lower bounds for $\varepsilon$-best arm identification in a bandit model (which corresponds to $H = S = 1$) were derived in \cite{MannorTsi04,DegenneK19,garivier2021nonasymptotic}, {while problem-dependent regret lower bounds for finite-horizon MDPs are provided in \cite{dann21ReturnGap,tirinzoni2021fully}}.